-Each Collection Centre should have an especially designate committee, which will be responsible for counting the money.
+Each Collection Centre should have an especially designated committee, which will be responsible for counting the money.
 The committee should also create a report.
 The report should bear the signatures of the members of the committee.
 There should be no, and it is of paramount importance - no doubt whatsoever about transparency and integrity behind the process of raising money.
-After the funds have been counted, the money should be packed into special secure envelopes, which should be clearly marked and ready to hand to the bank.
+After the funds have been counted, the money should be packed into special secure envelopes, marked and ready to hand to the bank.
 The task of the Chief of the Collection centre and committee is to ensure there is not even a hint of a doubt about how your Collection Centre handles the donations.
-It is very important to ensure that money from each collection box is counted individually.
-It means that there should not be any sort of a common collecting box for the entire Collection Centre, for example.
+It is essential to ensure that money from each collection box is counted individually.
+It means that there should not be any standard collecting box for the entire Collection Centre, for example.

-All documents connected with the accounts of the fundraiser should be posted or personally delivered to the GOCC offices in Warsaw by January 31st, 2019.
+All documents connected with the fundraiser accounts should be posted or personally delivered to the GOCC offices in Warsaw by February 15st, 2024.

-Funds raised during the Grand Finale are re-counted in specially designated Calculation Centres, which are established in cooperation with our banking partner Pekao.SA.
-The foundation is obliged to submit a detailed report on the funds raised by the Collection Centre by the time specified by the Ministry of Interior and Administration.
+Funds raised during the Grand Finale are re-counted in specially designated Calculation Centres, established in cooperation with our banking partner mBank S.A..
+The Foundation is obliged to submit a detailed report on the funds raised by the Collection Centre by the time specified by the Ministry of Interior and Administration.

 After all documents Collection Centre have been verified, you will receive official information about the dissolution of your Collection Centre and gratitude forms, which you will be able to pass to your sponsors and volunteers.

 Let's be in touch!

 Being in touch with the wast network of Collection Centres is an essential part of coordinating the Grand Finale initiative.
 Each year we have more and more information to pass on to the Collection Centres.